Aniai · 2024-2025

 Designing speed for robot development (2024-2025)

-Cooking robots handle a delicate job — even a few millimeters of deviation can make the difference between success and failure.
-To ensure optimal performance, these robots must be tested under extreme conditions.
+Robots handle a delicate job — even a few millimeters of deviation can make the difference between success and failure.
+To ensure reliability, robots must be tested under extreme conditions.

-Our team needed a platform for engineers with little programming experience to adjust robot actions for testing.
+Our team needed a platform for engineers with little programming experience to adjust minor robot actions (e.g., the number of repetitions) for testing.

 Create